groboclown/petronia/docs/user-configuration.md

 The [no_border_config.yaml](../src/no_border_config.yaml) is very similar to the [border_config.yaml](#border_configyaml) file, but with borders stripped off of most windows.
-To compensate for this, each portal has a "status" bar at the bottom to indicate whether it's ative or not.
+To compensate for this, each portal has a "status" bar at the bottom to indicate whether it's active or not.

 ## Configuration Parts